 Soil at the site consists of glacial till atop Chuctanunda Creek dolostone bedrock.
 The till layer is only about two feet thick near the north end of the Ward Products building but it increases to over fifty feet thick on the UCMI property to the south.
 There is very little groundwater in the glacial till geological unit, and thus only a few overburden wells have been placed on the site.
 Bedrock groundwater is largely contained in fractures and joints in the shallow bedrock.
 Groundwater flow is generally to the south.
-With the exception of some past industrial use of groundwater, the nearest drinking water wells are located 2,600 feet southeast of the site.
+The nearest drinking water wells are located 2,600 feet southeast of the site, though there has been some past industrial use of groundwater closer to the site.